NemesisCrociata/Prediction-of-Product-Sales/README.md

 **Author:** Nemesis Crociata

-We've been hired by a major grocer retailer to analyze the most valuable factors contributing to profits.
+We've been tasked to analyze the most valuable factors contributing to profits.
 An analysis of products and outlets will be conducted following the CRISP-DM workflow.

 ## Data:
 [Original Dataset](https://datahack.analyticsvidhya.com/contest/practice-problem-big-mart-sales-iii/)